-- 1.1 This application is referred to the Planning Committee as the officer's recommendation conflicts with the views of the Parish Council. - 1.2 The application site (which is shown on the OS extract attached as Appendix A) is positioned to the northwest of Chinnor.
+- This application is referred to the Planning Committee as the officer's 1.1 recommendation conflicts with the views of the Parish Council.
+The application was deferred from the previous meeting to allow committee members an opportunity to visit the site. - 1.2 The application site (which is shown on the OS extract attached as Appendix A) is positioned to the northwest of Chinnor.
 It is 3.6 hectares in area and is currently in use as an agricultural field. - 1.3 Mill Lane Community Primary School lies immediately to the east of the site.
 Middle Farm is to the west, with predominantly open farmland to both the immediate west and the rear of the site to the north.
 To the south, on the opposite side of Mill Lane, is established residential development. - 1.4 The site is enclosed by established hedgerows along the north, east and southern boundaries.
 There is a post and wire fence along the western boundary, demarking a public right of way (Chinnor Footpath 8), which runs immediately adjacent to the western boundary of the site. - 1.5 The site fronts Mill Lane and is positioned at the junction with Estover Way.
 To the west of the Estover Way junction, Mill Lane narrows and becomes more rural in character.
 The western end of Mill Lane eventually runs into the Icknield Way, a public rights of way. - 1.6 A very small part of the site close to the western boundary is within Flood Zone 3.
 The majority of the site is within Flood Zone 1 (i.e. has least probability of flooding).
 The site does not lie within any areas of special designation.